-You only need a few ingredients to make ice cream with a blender and you can use the blender for other things because they are versatile.
-Blenders are affordable and reliable machines.
+While ice cream machines can be expensive, you can easily make ice cream with a more affordable blender and you can use it for other things because blenders are so versatile.

 Making ice cream with a blender opposed to buying it from an ice cream shop allows you to tailor the ice cream flavor to your liking.
 The combinations of ice cream flavors you can make are unique and endless such as peanut butter chocolate, chocolate banana split, and honey pistachio ice cream.

 Another advantage of making ice cream with a blender is your family can make it together.

 Making ice cream is extremely easy and quite fun to make.
 Instead of going to an ice cream shop, your family can bond over making your own.
 It allows your family to get creative with their ice cream and they are able to customize it to their liking.